DeanLemans/deanlemans.github.io/content/vault_rules.md

 ## 9. Backup and Sync Strategy

-- Mirror site to Neocities
+- Mirror site on Neocities
+- [ ] Mirror site on Nekoweb
 - Repository mirrored on Codeberg
 - Local + external USB backup via BORG BACKUP
 - Sync across devices with Syncthing
 - Maintain rolling backups for at least 10 days
-- Periodically test backups for integrity and restore capability
+- [ ] validate backups for via hash